pmaji/financial-asset-comparison-tool/README.md

 ## Technical Details

 Crypto currency data scraped from [Coin Metrics](https://coinmetrics.io/).
 Stock market OHCL data obtained via [Yahoo Finance functions](https://www.rdocumentation.org/packages/quantmod/versions/0.4-12/topics/getSymbols.yahoo) in the QuantMod R package.
-The main app structure and functionalities, along with all necessary packages, can be found in the app.R, while all analytic, data-cleaning, and visualization functions can be found in the functions.R file.
+The main app structure and functionalities, along with all necessary packages, can be found in the app.R, while all analytic, data-cleaning, and visualization functions can be found in the Functions.R file.

 ## Support Needed